Believe it or not, we are surrounded by newsletters in the digital space.

 Buttondown emphasizes speed in addition to usability instead of confusing automation or feature sets.
 It integrates flawlessly with third-party services like Zapier, Ghost, Squarespace, Weebly, IFTTT, and more.
 Enable paid subscription painlessly and is fully compliant with GDPR and other regulatory bodies to take care of your privacy.

-They never collect your data and also allow you to turn off link tracking and pixel tracking with a single click.
+They never collect your data and allow you to turn off link and pixel tracking with a single click.
 Buttondown uses Markdown to help you write quickly with no worries about cluttered email markup.
 You can also embed things like photos and tweets.
 Track everything from subscriber retention rates to open rates using flexible and powerful analytics.

 In case you want to run multiple newsletters from one account, Buttondown covers you for this.
 You can start your newsletter for FREE or pay $29/month for other exciting features.
 Its plans include a 30-day money-back guarantee as well.